 It’s real.
 And it happens almost every time.

-That’s why your strategies MUST include a well-thought out strategy of how to engage the executives (while probably asking a few to leave and demoting a few others), how to get them welcomed to the new team and feeling inspired to add value, how to get the right people in the right slots to avoid costly mistakes, and most important, how to get all of the team on the happy bus and embroidering your logo on their pillow cases.
+That’s why your strategies MUST include a well-thought-out strategy of how to engage the executives (while probably asking a few to leave and demoting a few others), how to get them welcomed to the new team and feel inspired to add value, how to get the right people in the right slots to avoid costly mistakes, and most important, how to get all of the team on the happy bus and embroidering your logo on their pillowcases.

-If you don’t get them to love you in the first two weeks after the acquisition and to understand there will be zero tolerance of “us-vs.-them” under any circumstances—well, bless your heart, but you’ve got two really miserable years ahead of you, and there’s almost no fixing it without a massive intervention.
+If you don’t get them to love you in the first two weeks after the acquisition and to understand there will be zero tolerance of “us-vs.-them” under any circumstances—well, bless your heart.
+Still, you’ve got two really miserable years ahead of you, and there’s almost no fixing it without massive intervention.

 No worries.
 It doesn’t have to be ugly.
-You just need to quickly get your own house in order.
+You just need to get your own house in order quickly.
 It’s really not that hard, but you have to get it right the first time.
 The three principles outlined above will put you in the right frame of mind.
 Now it’s time for the seven secrets that all successful acquirers know.

 Even these won’t guarantee a slam dunk.
 But following this time-tested checklist will reduce your chances of an acquisition debacle.